Joel-Gaming/cs30-Major-Project/proposal.md

 Put a discription of what you're going to do here...

+## What's Being Worked on
+This section will show you what is being worked one what has not been started and what is in Progress

+- Completed (✓)
+- In Progess (x)
+- Not started ( )

 ## Needs To Have List

 - Start Screen ( )